Dipeshtwis/curriculum-html-css/quizzes/checkpoint_quiz_3.md

 - Learn about and practice giving constructive feedback to teammates.
 - Practice pseudocoding coding challenges.
 - Understand how to actively check assumptions when bringing up a problem.
+- Demonstrate the ability to learn in a self-directed way.
+- Articulate the value of soft skills for success on teams.
+- Recognize the key elements of a professional working environment (i.e. good Internet connection, no background noise, good seating arrangement, good lighting, etc.).
+- Use Google to find solutions to technical issues that arise during learning.
+- Use Stack Overflow to find solutions to technical problems that arise during learning.
+- Describe how to report any harassment you experience.
+- Understand how to communicate across cultures, using empathy and curiosity and actively questioning own biases.
+- Understand that getting good at giving and receiving constructive feedback takes practice with each new team you work with.
+- Recognize the importance of investing in good working relationships with teammates.
+- Understand how to make working agreements with new teammates.

 ### Estimated time: 0.5h